 Adoptive parents: He was adopted by Bill and Florence Pidgley, travellers living near Kingston upon Thames

-Very little, he left school at 15
+Very little, he left school at fifteen years of age.

-He worked with his adoptive family selling logs
+He worked with his adoptive family selling logs.

-He worked as a landscape gardener and saved up enough money for his first lorry.
+He had worked as a landscape gardener and saved up enough money for his first lorry.
 He then started his own haulage business collecting up to forty vehicles.

 He then sold this business to the house builder Crest and took a job with them.
 (Crest are now known as Crest Nicholson)